tpawlowski/qsp_emulation/Readme.md

 ## Usage

-Currently, the code is splitted on 5 parts.
+The code is split to six parts.
 All notebooks are stored in `notebooks` folder.

 1. `01.
-Generating training dataset (1M patients) using QSP.ipynb` - this notebook generates training dataset
+Generating training dataset (1M patients) using QSP.ipynb` - generates a training dataset
-   using QSP model implemented in R language.
+   of 1000000 patients using QSP model implemented in R language.
 2. `02.
-Training ML models.ipynb` - this notebook trains and evaluates ML models on generated dataset.
+Training ML models.ipynb` - trains and evaluates Machine Learning (ML) model emulators on generated dataset.
+3. `03.
+Hand-adjusting params and selecting best PCA value.ipynb` - trains and evaluates multiple more variants of `MLPRegressor` emulator, which was selected as best performing in notebook 2.
+4. `04.
+ML Models learning-curves.ipynb` - presents comparison of learning curves of best performing models trained in notebook 2.
+5. `05.
+Best model evaluation.ipynb` - visualizes the absolute and relative error of the best performing emulator
+6. `06.
+Fitting population params.ipynb` - shows the use case of the emulator, by fitting population params to match waterfall plots of virtual and clinical trials.